 - XML Schemas and the corresponding documentation are updated

-Packages of version 2.25 files can be downloaded:
+Packages of version 2.27 files can be downloaded:

-- All XML Schemas plus Structure Matrix from https://www.iptc.org/std/NewsML-G2/NewsML-G2_2.25.zip
+- All XML Schemas plus full documentation (about 60 MB) from https://www.iptc.org/std/NewsML-G2/NewsML-G2_2.27.zip

-- The same without XML Schema documentation in HTML: https://www.iptc.org/std/NewsML-G2/NewsML-G2_2.25-noXMLdocu.zip
+- The same without XML Schema documentation in HTML (about 3 MB) from https://www.iptc.org/std/NewsML-G2/NewsML-G2_2.27-noXMLdocu.zip

-- New: in the newsml-g2 repository on GitHub: https://github.com/iptc/newsml-g2
+- From the newsml-g2 repository on GitHub as a Release: https://github.com/iptc/newsml-g2

-All changes of version 2.25 can be found on that page: http://dev.iptc.org/G2-Approved-Changes
+All changes of version 2.27 can be found on that page: http://dev.iptc.org/G2-Approved-Changes

 The Core Conformance Level specifications of version 2.24 will stay available and valid, find them at http://dev.iptc.org/G2-Standards#CCLspecs